-The Highland Lake TMDL describes the waterbody and the cause of impairment as identified in the 2002 303(d) list (see pages 4, and 9-10 TMDL report).
-The document describes the pollutant of concern, total phosphorus, and identifies the location (by tributary subwatershed) and magnitude of phosphorus sources from atmospheric deposition (7%) and from 25 subcategories of land use within the watershed which include: agricultural and forested land, shoreline development, non-shoreline development, and non-developed land (see Table 3 page 27 TMDL report).
+Little Cobbossee Lake TMDL describes the waterbody and the cause of impairment as identified in Maine's 2002 303(d) list (see pages 9-10 and 25 TMDL report).
+The document describes the pollutant of concern, total phosphorus, and identifies the location (by tributary subwatershed) and magnitude of phosphorus sources from atmospheric deposition (4%) and from 19 subcategories of land use within the watershed which include: agricultural land, shoreline development, non-shoreline development, and non-developed land (see Table 3 page 27 TMDL report).
 Information on population and growth characteristics is provided (page 10 TMDL report).
-Internal sediment recycling is evaluated (page 0 TMDL report).
+Internal sediment recycling is evaluated (page 30 TMDL report).
+Furthermore, the lake has impaired fishery habitat conditions due to the annual occurrence of nuisance summertime algal blooms (page 11 TMDL report).